 Some also blamed Daniel “Peg Leg” Sullivan for starting the blaze.
-He’s the one who first shouted “FIRE!
+He’s the first to shout “FIRE!
 FIRE!” that fateful night.
 But no, Daniel was simple strolling by the O’Leary place, listening to fiddle music drifting from a neighbor’s house, who were hosting a party.
 He noticed the first lick of flames shooting out of the barn roof.
-The loft was packed with 3 tons of hay for the winter and went up like a dry tinder box.
+The loft was packed with 3 Tons of Hay for the winter and went up like a bone-dry tinder box.
 Peg Leg Sullivan in fact risked his life to free the terrified animals.
-A shed next door unfortunately held 2 tons of coal, also stockpiled for winter.
+A shed next door unfortunately held 2 tons of coal, also stockpiled by a neighbor for winter.

+What was left resembled Hiroshima after the atomic bomb.
 So you see, Kate O’Leary and her cow were merely unfortunate scapegoats.
-The papers went so far as to publish a now famous sketch of her milking a cow that kicks a lantern into the straw.
-They drew her as an old, witch-like hag when in fact she was only thirty-five.
-So who Really started the famous fire that would consume the bustling city?
-I spent over a year researching the Great Chicago Fire for my novella, FIREBRANDS.
-The most likely, though never proven culprit, was someone from the O’Leary’s neighbor next door, stealing milk under the cover of night, whose candle accidentally started the barn’s straw blaze.
-After that, it would be a hot time in the ole town tonight.
+The papers went so far as to publish a now infamous sketch of her milking a cow that kicks a lantern into the straw.
+They drew her as an old, witch-like hag when in fact she was only thirty-five with several young children.
+She and her family eventually had to flee the city due to death threats.

+So who Really started the famous fire that consumed a bustling American city?
+I spent 2 years researching the Great Chicago Fire for my novella, FIREBRANDS.
+The most likely, though never proven culprit, was one of the O’Leary’s neighbors, stealing milk under the cover of night, whose candle accidentally tipped over, started the barn’s straw blaze.
+After that, it would indeed be a “hot time in the ole town tonight!“

 Click here for more on my Great Chicago Fire novel FIREBRANDS.
 If you enjoyed this Blog Post please click a SHARE option below!

 Similar themed posts: The 1889 Johnstown Pennsylvania Flood